UTDCSMC/ParsingTutorial/README.md

         // Do whatever with data1.
         read_from = entry.find("delim1") + 1;           // The next time we have to read something, it will be after delimiter 1.
         string data2 = rest.substr(read_from,           // The substring of entry beginning at read_from
-            rest.find("delim2")                         // And ending at the index of the second delimiter.
+            rest.find("delim2") - read_from             // And ending at the index of the second delimiter.
         );
         if (/* needed data type for data2 is int (or float) */) {
             int data2Int = stoi(data2);                 // stof(data2) in case of float.